bitcraze/bitcraze-website/src/index.md

 do First Person Flying.
 Use the Crazyflie on a bigger quadcopter frame and build the optimal drone, tailored for your needs."

-portalexample="Example applications: flying for fun, FPV racing, flying art, application skinning and explore quadcopters "%}
+portalexample="Example applications: flying for fun, FPV racing, flying art, application skinning and explore quadcopters"

+portallink="/diy/"
+%}

     <div class="container-fluid used-by-section">